 A few song contest wins helped kick open some doors with Music Row publishers.
 “Little Tin Can” and “When Autumn Leaves” made Maier a two-time finalist in the CMT/NSAI Songwriting Contest, and his song “Could Be” took 2nd place out of more than 20,000 entries in the Billboard Songwriting Contest.

-Maier has had songs recorded by an eclectic assortment of singers over the years, from country artists Billy Dean and Kaitlyn Baker, to legendary doo- wop group Randy and The Rainbows, Detroit bluesman Randy Brock, indie alt-rocker Michelle Hemmer, and a crop of up and coming indie artists as well.
+Maier has had songs recorded by an eclectic assortment of singers over the years, from country artists Billy Dean, Tara Thompson, and Kaitlyn Baker, to legendary doo- wop group Randy and The Rainbows, Detroit bluesman Randy Brock, indie alt-rocker Michelle Hemmer, and a host of up and coming indie artists as well.

 But no one quite captures the essence and emotion of Maier’s songs like he can himself.
 Whether he’s fronting the rocking rhythm section of his band Ten Gallon Fat, or dishing out his unique brand of “Acousticana” as a solo, Maier’s deep catalog of well crafted songs and dynamic vocals will tug your heartstrings for a song or two, and have you laughing on the next one.
 One thing for sure, that voice will surely make you feel something, and he’ll leave you with a smile.

 In 2015 Maier signed with Haus International, to compose and produce music for television.
 He has had over 200 songs featured on everything from “American Pickers” (History Channel), “The Filthy Rich Guide” (CNBC) to “Victorious” on (Nickelodeon).
 He’s had numerous movie credits as well, including full length feature, “The Good Dad” to award winning independent film, “Something Beautiful,” and several songs in rotation in Tommy Hilfiger stores nationwide.